deniscerri/ytdlnis/README.md

 [GNU GPL v3.0](https://github.com/deniscerri/ytdlnis/blob/main/LICENSE)

+Warning <br>
+Except for the source code licensed under the GPLv3 license, all other parties are prohibited from using the 'YTDLnis' name as a downloader app, and the same is true for its derivatives.
+Derivatives include but are not limited to forks and unofficial builds.

 ## Thanks

 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) and its contributors for making this tool possible.
 Without it this app wouldn't exist.